 3.1.
 Note the color of the skin or mucosa at each site examined.
-Common findings include areas of hypo- or hyper-pigmentation, pallor (palpebral conjunctiva, palms, soles, nailbeds), cyanosis (nailbeds, lips, perioral), and jaundice (sclera, skin, mucous membranes).
+Common findings include areas of hypo- or hyper-pigmentation, pallor (palpebral conjunctiva, palms, soles, and nailbeds), cyanosis (nailbeds, lips, and perioral), and jaundice (sclera, skin, and mucous membranes).

 3.2.
-At each site examined, also note the degree of hydration (i.e. dryness, oiliness), turgor, and texture of the skin.
+At each site examined, also note the degree of hydration (i.e., dryness or oiliness), turgor, and texture of the skin.

 4. Mental status exam.